 Metal-Refining Furnace Operators and Tenders who work in Oregon, Utah, or Nevada, make the highest salaries.

-Below is a list of the median annual salaries for Metal-Refining Furnace Operators and Tenders in different U.S. states.
+How much do Metal-Refining Furnace Operators and Tenders make in different U.S. states?

 |State||Annual Mean Salary|